 Quality Email Format:

-You probably have heard many marketers and brands say “content is king”, that applies to email marketing as well.
+You probably have heard many marketers and brands say “content is king”, that applies to email marketing services as well.
 The better the content, the lower the chances that your email will be flagged as spam.

 High-volume senders are always suspicious and risk a potential red flag from both the recipients and the ISPs.

 However, big brands like e-commerce retail giants like Amazon, and Target, usually send emails on a daily basis, and sometimes even twice a day.
 And this doesn’t pose a problem for them as they are consistent with their sending volume.
-The problem begins when an organization that usually send 150,000 total emails increase their sending volume by 4x in a month and then goes back to their previous sending volume.
+The problem begins when an organization that usually send 150,000 total emails every month increases their sending volume by 4x in a month and then goes back to their previous sending volume.

 Low Bounce Rates: